 Transitions PalliativeCare addresses the unique needs of each patient and family we serve by providing support with symptom management, goals of care to include end-of-life planning, and accessing community resources.
 As a consultative service, we collaborate with your primary medical team including primary care providers and specialists.
 We provide palliative care services in hospital, facility, and home settings.

 Patients eligible for palliative care services include those with a life-limiting illness who feel they would benefit from an additional layer of support in navigating their medical care.
 Your primary care provider or specialist can refer you to Transitions PalliativeCare as an add-on to the care they are already providing.
-Patients can continue seeing their providers, receiving treatment, and receiving other services such as Transitions HomeHealth while on Transitions PalliativeCare services.
+Patients can continue seeing their providers, receiving treatment, and receiving other services while on Transitions PalliativeCare services.

 Transitions PalliativeCare FAQ